alephium/www/src/content/homepage.md

   subtitle: "We're passionate in our work and committed to outstanding quality and measurable results.
 Here are some of our numbers."
 walletsSection:
   title: The wallets
-  subtitle: Designed for normal humans
+  subtitle: Designed for humans
-  description: "We only get one chance to make a first impression.
-The wallets are built with the user in mind, making Alephium's technology accessible for all."
+  description: 'The wallets are designed for ease-of-use, to make Alephium’s technology accessible for all.'
   wallets:
     - title: Desktop wallet 🖥️
-      description: "Alephium's most accessible wallet.
-Ready for everything, from daily management tasks to DeFi."
+      description: 'Alephium’s flagship wallet.
+Ready for everything, from daily management tasks to smart contracts deployment, privacy & DeFi.'
       screenshot: ../images/screenshots/desktop-wallet.png
       color: 'rgb(153, 0, 255)'
       actions: